TimefoldAI/timefold-solver-python/README.md

 ### Domain

-In Timefold, the domain has three parts:
+In Timefold Solver, the domain has three parts:

-- Problem Facts, which do not change
+- Problem Facts, which do not change.
-- Planning Entities, which have one or more planning variables
+- Planning Entities, which have one or more planning variables.
-- Planning Solution, which define the facts and entities of the problem
+- Planning Solution, which define the facts and entities of the problem.

 #### Problem Facts

-> The examples below use dataclasses to reduce code,
-> but you can also use regular Python classes.

-Problem facts can be any Python class, which are used to describe unchanging facts in your problem
+Problem facts can be any Python class, which are used to describe unchanging facts in your problem:

 ```python
 from dataclasses import dataclass